Dioscorea elephantipes: Cultivation

 This species is not difficult to cultivate, however it requires extremely coarse, well-drained soil, and sparse watering.
 Importantly, it is deciduous and loses its leaves in the summer.
 At this time it goes through a dry dormancy period.
-It has gained the Royal Horticultural Society’s Award of Garden Merit.
+It has gained the Royal Horticultural Society's Award of Garden Merit.

 Watering

 This species indicates when it is requiring water, by the presence of green growth.
-From when a new growth appears from the caudex, it can receive regular watering, up until the growth withers and dies back.
+From when a new growth appears from the thick stem (caudex), it can receive regular watering, up until the growth withers and dies back.
 This is when the plant goes into its summer dormancy.
-Then watering should become more rare - until the next new growth appears.
+Then watering should become more rare – until the next new growth appears.

 The cycle can be extremely unpredictable or erratic, but in most cases this results in a watering regime of wetter winter and spring, and a dry summer dormancy period.

 Sun and shade

 In nature, the caudex is usually in shade beneath thicket vegetation, and only the leafy tendrils reach up to the sunlight.
 Therefore, the caudex is sensitive to prolonged exposure to heat and full sunlight, and a dappled-sun or semi-shaded position is preferable.
 The green vine tendrils however, thrive if they are able to reach partial or full sunlight.